richchapler/AzureSolutionsDocumentation/docs/Acquire_fromPurviewAPI.md

 Requirement statements might include:

-* "We have a corporate-approved governance solution, but it doesn't have connectors for Azure resources"
+* "Our approved Data Governance solution (not Purview) lacks Azure connectors"
 * "We want to use Purview to collect the best possible source metadata from Azure resources"

 ### Step 1: Prepare Resources